 A fragment of a camel mandible that was chewed by rodents.

-Schematic representation of the factors affecting the preservation of fossils in the continental rock record.
+Schematic representation of some of the factors affecting the preservation of fossils in the continental rock record.

 The stratigraphic distribution of fossils is dependent on the distribution of sedimentary facies in a stratigraphic sequence.
 Sedimentary facies represent the specific depositional environments inhabited by plants and animals in life or the depositional environments that are able to preserve their remains.